gdgcloudlondon/firebase-react-lesson-1/README.md

 # Lesson 1

-There are two goals for this lesson;
+There are three goals for this lesson;

 1. Create your own Functional Component, and render the HTML below.
 Render it beneath the CounterComponent in “app.js”
 2. The button in the "CounterComponent" is not working - can you make it work?
 One of the previous slides will help if you get stuck.